 The mission of the Volterra Project is to help young guitarists develop well-rounded and non-competitive approaches to performing, to foster a generation of accomplished young guitarists who are prepared for the multiple aspects of performing careers, and to bring the guitar outside traditional performance venues into places of community access.

-Of course, the Volterra Project will also present the other two traditional curricular streams: the Business of Music seminars taught by the American businesswoman and multi instrumentalist Nana Simopoulos, and the classes of Music Physiology given by the Dutch Alexander Technique expert Bonno Lange.
+The other two traditional curricular pillars of the Volterra Project will be taught by two returning instructors: the Business of Music by the American businesswoman and multi instrumentalist Nana Simopoulos, and the Music Physiology by the Dutch Alexander Technique expert Bonno Lange.

-Finally, again this year, in addition to the above, the Volterra Project is also proud to present a day of presentations from several of the most acclaimed Italian Luthiers who will present their instruments, explain the process of guitar building, giving young guitarist an original perspective on their instruments and make them discover the importance of the synergy of luthiers and guitarists in the creation of the instrument.
+Finally, as it is by now a traditional appointment, in addition to the above, the Volterra Project is also proud to host a day of presentations from several of the most acclaimed Italian Luthiers who will present their instruments, explain the process of guitar building, giving young guitarist an original perspective on their instruments and make them discover the importance of the synergy of luthiers and guitarists in the creation of the instrument.